muratk5n/thirdwave/en/README.md

 The resulting ODD boundaries (including available routes) are defined within a precise, high-definition map.
-These boundaries comprise the “geo-fence” for the area of operation of DRIVE PILOT; it will not allow the driver to engage the feature, nor will the feature operate the vehicle, outside of these boundaries"
+These boundaries comprise the “geo-fence” for the area of operation of Drive Pilot; it will not allow the driver to engage the feature, nor will the feature operate the vehicle, outside of these boundaries"